MrFangyulong/MrFangyulong.github.io/content/en/post/24-10-20/_index.md

 ---
-title: The Team’s Research Achievements Featured in a Special Report on the EarthAI Platform!
+title: The Team's Research Achievements Featured in a Special Report on the EarthAI Platform!
 date: 2024-10-20
 ---